 However, if you do choose to go for using two cameras – perhaps for a longer interview – then you need to understand just how tricky this can be.
 It’s not an easy thing to get right, and it often comes down to avoiding the following:

-We also recommend reading our newest similar blog post “Two Camera Corporate Interview Setup: Our Cameras and Lighting Setup for 2022”
+We also recommend reading our newest similar blog post “Two Camera Corporate Interview Setup: Our Cameras and Lighting Setup”

 - Make sure you have plenty of lighting – each interviewee and interviewer needs to have some proper lighting on them, as well as fill light.